 With the efficiencies achieved by using Namely, the People team at Life is Good is better able to share the company values.
 “Namely is so versatile and easy to use that whoever is managing payroll and benefits doesn’t have to be the same person.
 With that in mind, we’ve reconfigured the roles on our People team.
 Now, one person is responsible for talent acquisition and loading new hires into payroll, and once they’re hired, another person takes over lead benefits and onboarding (we call it the ‘Power Up’).
 Namely has allowed us to spend less time administering and explaining our systems, and more time focused on making it easy for people to do the right things right.”

 “What we learned about implementation could be really helpful to other companies making the switch.
 Don’t bring all the ‘junk’ you have in your old system into Namely.
 You won’t need it.”

 “When we switched to Namely, it gave us a clean structure and a fresh start.
 If I were going to do it again, I would have made a list of questions that could help us audit and revamp our practices before our implementation.
 Namely is so progressive and accessible that a lot of our prior practices were upgraded and updated just by switching.”
 Even if you miss your opportunity during implementation, never fear.
 “If you brought some ‘junk’ through to Namely, it will show up.
 Use the visibility and reporting that Namely provides to constantly evolve your processes.”

-Life is Good is one of 1,000+ companies that use Namely to streamline their HR, payroll, benefits and time management needs.
+Life is Good is one of more than 1,400 companies that use Namely to streamline people operations, payroll, benefits, and time & attendance needs.